 This equestrian event, in cooperation with the United States Eventing Association, the USEF, and the FEI, is an equestrian triathlon which includes the standard three phases of dressage, cross country jumping and stadium jumping.
-Thursday, August 25th will feature the international CIC levels performing their dressage tests as well as the Advanced division.
-On Friday, August 26th all remaining levels will perform their dressage tests.
-Cross country jumping will take place on Saturday, August 27th and will feature the upper level horses and riders.
-Novice and Training level will compete in the stadium jumping phase on Saturday.
-Sunday, August 28th, Novice and Training will ride the cross country phase and the Upper level horses and riders will ride the stadium jumping phase.
+Thursday, August 24th will feature the international CIC levels performing their dressage tests as well as the Advanced division.
+On Friday, August 25th all remaining levels will perform their dressage tests.
+Cross country jumping will take place on Saturday, August 26th and will feature the upper level horses and riders.
+Novice, Training and Preliminary levels will compete in the stadium jumping phase on Saturday.
+Then on Sunday, August 27th, Novice and Training will ride the cross country phase and the Upper level horses and riders will ride the stadium jumping phase.
 Organizers of the horse trials are Bob and Kay Willmarth, owners of the Richland layout, which is located at 8651 N. 30th Street, just 3/10's of a mile south of M-89.

 Last year's trials attracted several thousand spectators and considerable newspaper, radio and television coverage.
 Single day parking and admission is $15.00 per car.
 Weekend parking and admission per car (four, three or two day) is $20.00.
 Parking fees are being donated to the Cheff Therapeutic Riding Center in Augusta, which provides riding experiences for a variety of special needs children and adults.
 We invite you to spend A WEEKEND IN THE COUNTRY just outside the lovely village of Richland.

 Refreshments and Richland Park souvenirs will be available for purchase.